 Once your interactive wand has chosen you, use the included map to explore the various spell-casting spots around Hogsmeade to make a little magic of your own.
 If you happen to have left your map at home, check out our full guide to interactive wands and spells, complete with the location of several secret spell spots.

 This projection show takes place on the face of Hogwarts Castle intermittently most nights of the year.
 The Sorting Hat gives each of the four Hogwarts houses its due, with accompanying music, lighting effects, and, even, some fireworks.
 It’s an experience not to be missed.

 (Note that this production changes with the seasons, so check your show schedule to find out whether you’ll be seeing Nighttime Lights or one of its two seasonal siblings during your visit.)

 Shown exclusively in the fall, Dark Arts at Hogwarts Castle celebrates the spooky side of the wizarding world, with all your favorite baddies present, including Dementors, Death Eaters, spiders, snakes, and all things that go “bump” in the night.

 Hogsmeade features a quick-service restaurant, The Three Broomsticks, where you can find traditional British fare and everyone’s Wizarding World must-have: Butterbeer!

-Adjacent to The Three Broomsticks is the Hog’s Head pub.
+Within The Three Broomsticks is the Hog’s Head pub.
+There is a separate entrance to this bar between the restaurant entrance and the restrooms.
 As the bartender serves up specialty draft beers, fire whiskey, and Butterbeer, check out the actual head of a hog that hangs behind the bar – he may not be as stuffed as he looks!